Gankare/portfolio/README.md

 <summary>Old Game Projects</summary>

 ## Islands of Tjom
-In 2021 i spent half a year learning how to make a cool looking cartoon style 3D rpg/survival game in unity for my degree project.
+In 2021 I spent half a year learning how to make a cool looking cartoon style 3D rpg/survival game in unity for my degree project.
 In the link below is my essay and a powerpoint on the game (in Swedish).

 Degree project essay and powerpoint: [Drive_Document](https://drive.google.com/drive/folders/1aACRJVYvIYw3PrxSMH7jPCPunhG_WQpW)